Zanadukhan/assignment2/README.md

 Usage:

-setup [options]
+setup [options] username

 Description:

-This script will help you install a suite of packages and/or pre-configure the packages
+This script will help you install a suite of packages and/or pre-configure the packages for the new user who's name is passed in as an argument

     Options: